dawson-do/dawson-do.github.io/resources.markdown

 </details>

 <details>
-	<summary>Export the ID of all sections, and the ID of OD nodes</summary>
+	<summary>Export the ID of all sections, and the ID of Origin and Destination nodes</summary>

 	{% highlight python %}
 destination_file_path = "C:/Sections.txt"